spacelift-io/user-documentation/docs/concepts/worker-pools.md

   name: test-workerpool
 spec:
   # poolSize specifies the current number of Workers that belong to the pool.
+  # Optional, defaults to 1 if not provided.
   poolSize: 2

   # token points at a Kubernetes Secret key containing the worker pool token.
+  # Required
   token:
     secretKeyRef:
       name: test-workerpool
       key: token

   # privateKey points at a Kubernetes Secret key containing the worker pool private key.
+  # Required
   privateKey:
     secretKeyRef:
       name: test-workerpool